-This report, the Draft Basic Assessment Report, includes all the environmental objectives related to closure and will be made available for perusal by the landowners, registered I&AP's and stakeholders over a 30-days commenting period.
+The Draft Basic Assessment Report included all the environmental objectives related to closure and was available for perusal by the landowners, registered I&AP's and stakeholders over a 30-days commenting period.
+No comments in relation to closure were received that could be incorporated into the FBAR.